 Not an app and free of the internet, the sonic bike creates an outdoor listening experience for everyone – reaching new audiences on the street or hillside, far beyond the confines of concert halls and galleries.

 Established by Kaffe Matthews and Dave Griffiths in 2013, the BRI works collectively from a London lab, undertaking multiple projects annually, each one realising new site-specific music made through residential collaborations with producers and communities.
 Politics, time, cycling possibilities, architecture and finances all bare on each project, making them utterly contemporary.
 Alongside, we run local workshops in sonic bike making and open source development, all information of which is shared online.
-These projects are resulting in the growth of independent sonic cycling hubs worldwide – currently in London, Finland, Houston, Brussels and Berlin.
+These projects are resulting in the growth of independent sonic cycling hubs worldwide – currently in London, Finland, Houston, Brussels, Berlin and Magdeburg.

 BRI artists and coders have interdisciplinary expertise with all age ranges and abilities, able to design with children or deliver lectures at cutting edge conference, industry or community centre.
 Audio awareness, listening and music making across all genres and abilities is encouraged and supported.